pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/Docs/IntroAFD.rst

 Unwinding AFD
 ^^^^^^^^^^^^^^

-The unwinding AFD is similar as the core AFD but considers the inner function.
+The unwinding AFD is similar as the core AFD but considers the **inner function**.
 The inner function is identical with the Blaschke product defined by zeros of the reduced remainder.
+The inner functions can be considered as a stable oscillations.
+If the processed signals contain **stable oscillations**, you may would like to use the unwinding AFD to achieve faster energy convergence.

 By considering the inner functions, the decomposition basis components can be described as

 .. math::